TTGN/Python-scripts/README.md

               Go to location where you saved .ipynb file Open file, you will see the code

-If you are more skillful with GitHube you can use one of teh cloning services (i.e. git)
+If you are more skillful with GitHube you can use one of the cloning services (i.e. git)